bbauska/LFS170x/readme.md

 </ul>

 <h3 id="ch1-5">1.5 Who is Using Blockchain?
 (Use Cases)</h3>
-There are a lot of really interesting use cases being explored with blockchain right now.
+There are a lot of really interesting use cases being explored with blockchain right now.<br/>

-When you first get into blockchain, one of the areas you'll see people immediately jump to are healthcare, how can we manage our personal health information on the blockchain, and voting an election reform, and both of these are really, really interesting ideas.
+When you first get into blockchain, one of the areas you'll see people immediately jump to are healthcare, how can we manage our personal health information on the blockchain, and voting an election reform, and both of these are really, really interesting ideas.<br/>

-The goal behind the folks looking at blockchain for healthcare is the idea that it would be great if your medical records could be accessible with your permission to anyone else, anywhere on the planet.
+The goal behind the folks looking at blockchain for healthcare is the idea that it would be great if your medical records could be accessible with your permission to anyone else, anywhere on the planet.<br/>

-If you're halfway across the world on vacation and you fall ill and end up in a hospital, wouldn't it be great if the doctor treating you had full insight into your medical records, knew any allergies you had, or knew any prescriptions that you were already on?
+If you're halfway across the world on vacation and you fall ill and end up in a hospital, wouldn't it be great if the doctor treating you had full insight into your medical records, knew any allergies you had, or knew any prescriptions that you were already on?<br/>

-That's a very, very big area, and this ties a lot into blockchain and Identity Management.
+That's a very, very big area, and this ties a lot into blockchain and Identity Management.<br/>

-How do we safely identify and protect people's personal data on blockchain?
+How do we safely identify and protect people's personal data on blockchain?<br/>

-A lot of interesting challenges there that are being worked out...
+A lot of interesting challenges there that are being worked out...<br/>

-Blockchain for voting and election reform is a big topic right now, especially with all the conversation lately about how do we ensure the integrity of elections and demonstrate that our results haven't been tampered with or altered.
+Blockchain for voting and election reform is a big topic right now, especially with all the conversation lately about how do we ensure the integrity of elections and demonstrate that our results haven't been tampered with or altered.<br/>

-This is an area where blockchain could add a lot of value.
+This is an area where blockchain could add a lot of value.<br/>

-And then, of course, we hear a lot about traditional use cases, areas that are getting a lot of traction in blockchain right now.
+And then, of course, we hear a lot about traditional use cases, areas that are getting a lot of traction in blockchain right now.<br/>

-Probably one of the biggest are supply chain, value chain relationships, which are very, very common in today's economy.
+Probably one of the biggest are supply chain, value chain relationships, which are very, very common in today's economy.<br/>

-We have very, very few products or services that are offered completely and solely by one organization, without the involvement of other vendors, partners, suppliers, manufacturers, third-party organizations, etc.
+We have very, very few products or services that are offered completely and solely by one organization, without the involvement of other vendors, partners, suppliers, manufacturers, third-party organizations, etc.<br/>

-Blockchain to track the supply, the origin of the goods and services that we consume is a big use case.
+Blockchain to track the supply, the origin of the goods and services that we consume is a big use case.<br/>

 Walmart is really pioneering this right now with a blockchain solution that they're using to identify the provenance of meat, where does the meat that is sold in a Walmart store come from, and the ultimate goal here is that, when we do have contaminated foods, and we have to issue a recall, currently, because we just don't have good insight into that supply chain, we recall and destroy a lot more food than we really need to, which is tremendously wasteful, especially with all the people on the planet that we could be giving that good food to.